jsonnext/codemirror-json-schema/README.md

 });
 ```

 You can start with the [deployed example](https://github.com/acao/cm6-json-schema/blob/main/dev/index.ts) to learn advanced usage.

-Many more docs to come!
+Many more docs to come, including API docs!

 ## Current constraints: